apacheignite/documentation/data-grid/transactions.md

   ]
 }
 [/block]
-The message that is a part of `TransactionDeadlockException` contains useful information that will help to find out a reason of a deadlock
+ `TransactionDeadlockException` message contains useful information that can help you find the reason for the deadlock.
 [block:code]
 {
   "codes": [